jtimberman/jtimberman.github.com/source/_posts/2014-02-01-evolution-of-cookbook-development.markdown

 # Conclusion

-Neither Chef (the company), nor I aren't here to tell anyone how to write cookbooks.
+Neither Chef (the company), nor I are here to tell anyone how to write cookbooks.
 One of the benefits of Chef (the product) is its flexibility, allowing users to write blocks of Ruby code in recipes that quickly solve an immediate problem.
 That's how we got to where we